jersonjarvin/jersonjarvin/README.md

 ⭐ Mobile: Android Studio (MVP, MVVM).

-✔️ knowledge in architectures based on microservices en NodeJs and C# .Net.
+✔️ knowledge in architectures based on microservices in NodeJs and C# .Net.

 - 💬 Ask me about anything, I am happy to help;
 - 👋 Hi, I’m @jersonjarvin